Air conditioner FAQ

 Your air conditioner probably needs to be reset.
 On an HWS system, remove the grille to find the reset button and press.
 In ducted and commercial systems, the reset button is located on the controller.

 Choose Northernair for all your home or business air conditioning needs.
 Our certified, fully insured team can design, install, repair, service and maintain your air conditioning system.
-We service Northern NSW, Tweed Heads and the Gold Coast.
+We Service Byron Bay, Ballina, Lennox Heads, Casino, Lismore, Mullumbimby Ocean Shores, Bangalow and surrounds.
 Call for a free quote today.

 Contractor Licence: 19802C